 With the first CONE graduate receiving his degree in December 2011, CEET was able to schedule its initial ABET-EAC accreditation visit in October 2012.
-The visit was perceived to go well.
-The final results of the ABET-EAC visit will be published during the summer of 2013.
+The visit was perceived to go well, and the bachelor of science in construction engineering has received full accreditation.
 In addition, the department completed an ABET-TAC accreditation visit in the fall of 2011, for its ET programs, with the final results of that visit being the ET programs re-accredited for 6 more years.

 The mission of CEET is to provide comprehensive, state-of-the-art, applied engineering-based programs with graduates who are well-educated in both the technical disciplines and the humanities who are prepared to contribute to society and excel in a diverse and highly competitive global workforce.